 Step 1 – Do your research.

 Go to joboutlook.gov.au.
-This website provides information on more than 350 occupations, and for each occupation gives you:
+This website provides information on hundreds of specific occupations.
+For each role it gives you:

 - a summary of the main tasks done in this job